Puwx/Puwx.github.io/README.md

-# Still getting the hang of JavaScript and CSS but this was a function project that was created using the **Folium** Python library.
+# Still getting the hang of JavaScript and CSS but this was a great indroduction to some of the basics concepts of each of the languages.

++ The JavaScript and HTML skeleton that this web page uses was developed using the **Folium** library from Python.